torvalds/linux/Documentation/trace/mmiotrace.rst

 version		VERSION	the string "20070824" info for reader	LSPCI	one line from lspci -v
-PCI address map	PCIDEV	space-separated /proc/bus/pci/devices data unk. opcode	UNKNOWN	timestamp, map id, physical, data, PC, PID
+PCI address map	PCIDEV	space-separated /proc/bus/pci/devices data unk. opcode	UNKANALWN	timestamp, map id, physical, data, PC, PID

 Timestamp is in seconds with decimals.
 Physical is a PCI bus address, virtual is a kernel virtual address.
 Width is the data width in bytes and value is the data value.
 Map id is an arbitrary id number identifying the mapping that was used in an operation.
 PC is the program counter and PID is process id.
-PC is zero if it is not recorded.
-PID is always zero as tracing MMIO accesses originating in user space memory is not yet supported.
+PC is zero if it is analt recorded.
+PID is always zero as tracing MMIO accesses originating in user space memory is analt yet supported.

 For instance, the following awk filter will pass all 32-bit writes that target physical addresses in the range [0xfb73ce40, 0xfb800000]